 Inclusive financing programs are a real win-win-win that electric co-ops could do to better serve their members with cost-effective upgrades to members' homes paid for on their bill with no loan or upfront cost, millions in economic development, increased customer satisfaction, and lowered peak electricity use.
-Rural electric cooperatives in Kansas, Kentucky, North Carolina and Arkansas have implemented tariffed on-bill energy efficiency upgrade programs with great success investing millions of dollars in energy efficiency and upgrading hundreds of homes, apartments, and businesses.
+Rural electric cooperatives in Kansas, Kentucky, North Carolina, Tennessee, and Arkansas have implemented tariffed on-bill energy efficiency upgrade programs with great success investing millions of dollars in energy efficiency and upgrading hundreds of homes, apartments, and businesses.

 Inclusive financing is a type of on-bill financing (OBF).
 OBF is a way to finance energy efficiency (and potentially renewable energy) upgrades through a monthly charge on your energy bill.
 This reduces or eliminates the need for an upfront payment and high credit scores often needed for energy efficiency loan programs.
 Learn more from an overview by Appalachian Voices.
 Additional resources and case studies on OBF are available from the Environmental and Energy Study Institute (EESI).

 As of August 2019, there is a great overview of On-Bill Tariffed programs produced as an Issue Brief by the Department of Energy's Clean Energy for Low-Income Communities Accelerator (CELICA).
 You can also find more information and links about on-bill tarriffed financing below.

 What characteristics would an ideal OBF program have? (via Appalachian Voices)

 In general, the characteristics of an ideal on-bill financing program for home energy efficiency would include: